from my unpublished second collection

 What it says isn’t alien but inhumanly detailed, and best represented by numbers.

-When the shoreline reaches where we’re standing, the city of Chicago may be unrecognizable as any kind of human habitation.
+When the shore erodes to where we’re standing, the city of Chicago may be unrecognizable as any kind of human habitation.

 Out here is geologic time.
-We have boots, these down fill coats.
+We have each other.
 We have gloves and scarves.

 First published in The Fiddlehead